 A lead magnet should always act as a stepping stone towards some of your paid products or services.
 You should use this call to action page to nudge prospects towards those premium offerings.

 In this example, we’re encouraging people to book a free consultation on our website:

-Once you are satisfied with the content and appearance of your Checklist you can download the PDF version by clicking the “generate PDF” link at the top of the screen.
+Once you are satisfied with the content and appearance of your Checklist you can publish it by clicking the ‘publish’ link at the top of the screen.

 That’s it.
 In just a few minutes we have been able to create a professionally designed Checklist that can be used as a lead magnet.
 Since these are so straightforward to make you should offer checklists to any instructional blog posts that you may have in you archives.
 This way you can improve the conversion rates of content that already exists.